Under the Equality Act 2010:

 - The Protected Characteristic of Pregnancy and Maternity is as follows: Maternity refers to the period of 26 weeks after the birth (including still births), which reflects the period of a woman’s Ordinary Maternity Leave entitlement in the employment context.
 In employment, it also covers (where eligible) the period up to the end of her Additional Maternity Leave.
 It is unlawful to treat a woman unfavourably (e.g. asking her to leave) because she is breastfeeding.

-Although the Equality Act does not specifically mention people who identify as non-binary (their gender identity or expression is neither or both male and/or female) or intersex (their sex is ambiguous or both male and female) it would be advisable to include considerations for non-binary and intersex people in practice.
+Although the Equality Act does not specifically mention people who identify as non-binary or intersex it would be advisable to include considerations for non-binary and intersex people in practice.

-Those most at risk of prejudice and discrimination are women (who are often parents/carers of young children and older dependants), men with caring responsibilities and people undergoing or who have undergone gender reassignment.
+Those most at risk of prejudice and discrimination are women (who are often parents/carers of young children and older dependants), men with caring responsibilities and people who are transgender.
 When there is an imbalance of men or women, the minority gender may be disadvantaged.
 Male disadvantage is often as a result of negative attitudes/stereotypes towards women (for example, a belief that certain roles such as caring are for women and are of less importance/value).

 Care should be taken not to reinforce gender stereotypes in the workplace.